If your browser does not properly display Japanese characters, try English (US-ASCII) page.

 Tohoku Shinkansen superexpress train

 Tohoku Shinkansen superexpress train connects Tokyo Station and Sendai Station.
-It costs about 10000 yen or more depending on the day and seat type (non-reserved, reserved, green-comfort).
-The travel time is about 1 hour and 40 minutes for a Hayate train, and 2 hours or more for a Yamabiko train.
-Avoid a Max Yamabiko (different from Yamabiko) unless you want to enjoy a double-decker train for ages.
+It costs about 10000 yen or more depending on the day and seat type (non-reserved, reserved, comfort `green car', premium `grand class').
+The travel time is about 1 hour and 30 minutes for a Hayabusa or Komachi train, about 1 hour and 40 minutes for a Hayate train, and 2 hours or more for a Yamabiko train.
+Notice that reservation is mandatory for faster Hayabusa, Komachi, Hayate trains.

 A ticket can be either for a reserved seat or for a non-reserved seat.
 With a non-reserved ticket, you can take any non-reserved seat on any train any time while the ticket is valid.
 With a reserved ticket, you should take the specified seat on the specified train.
-However, should you miss the train, you can still get on a later train and take a non-reserved seat.
-No non-reserved seat is available on a Hayate.
+However, should you miss the train, you can still get on a later train and take a non-reserved seat (Yamabiko only).

-After getting off at Sendai Station, catch a bus or a taxi.
+After getting off at Sendai Station, take subway or catch a taxi.

 From Narita Airport